What home-ed tutoring spans

 Full-curriculum coverage

 Multiple tutors covering different subjects, effectively running a one-on-one school.
-The most expensive home-ed model and typically chosen by families with specific reasons (high ability requiring stretch, medical / mental-health needs requiring flexibility, specialised academic interests).
-Substantial logistical coordination — many families work with one tutor as a "lead" who advises on overall structure.
+The most expensive home-ed model, typically chosen by families with specific reasons (high ability requiring stretch, medical or mental-health needs requiring flexibility, or specialised academic interests).
+Logistical coordination is substantial; many families work with one tutor as a "lead" who advises on overall structure.

 Exam-prep coaching for private candidates

-In the lead-up to GCSE / A-level exam years, even families who self-teach often bring in tutoring for exam-paper technique, mark-scheme literacy, and topic remediation.
-The Year-13 / Year-11 stakes warrant the additional support.
+In the lead-up to GCSE or A-level exam years, even families who self-teach often bring in tutoring for exam-paper technique, mark-scheme literacy and topic remediation.
+The Year-11 and Year-13 stakes warrant the additional support.

 Sitting exams as a private candidate